jzanetti/GradABM_ESR/doc/cli_input.rst

 In order to create the input for JUNE-NZ, we need the following dataset as the input for **cli_input**:

-- ``target``: The target dataset represents the ground truth, such as the recorded number of COVID-19 cases, that the model aims to learn and predict.
+- ``target`` data: The target dataset represents the ground truth, such as the recorded number of COVID-19 cases, that the model aims to learn and predict.

 **********
-target
+target data
 **********
 The target dataset represents the ground truth, such as the recorded number of COVID-19 cases, that the model aims to learn and predict.
 For now, the target dataset must be in the format of __parquet__.
 An example of the target dataset is shown below: